aspect-build/bazel-examples/rules_nodejs_to_rules_js_migration/README.md

 ### Versions

-This example uses build_bazel_rules_nodejs 4.7.1 but it should also work with rules_nodejs 5.x.x.
+This example uses build_bazel_rules_nodejs 4.7.1 but it should also work with build_bazel_rules_nodejs 5.x.x.
 We demonstrate with 4.7.1 to show an important point: it's not necessary to have build_bazel_rules_nodejs updated to the latest version before migrating.
 In fact, that migration can be a fair amount of work as well, which is largely sunk cost when you migrate to rules_js.